Murders of Eileen Sarmenta and Allan Gomez: Convictions

 On March 14, 1995, Pasig Judge Harriet Demetriou concluded the 16-month Sarmenta–Gomez murder trial with the finding that Calauan mayor Antonio Sanchez and several henchmen (only some of whom were policemen) were guilty of raping and murdering Sarmenta and killing Sarmenta's friend.
 Demetriou, in her 132-page decision, described the crime as being borne out of a "plot seemingly hatched in hell."
-At the time of the his conviction, the Philippines had the death penalty, which was briefly reinstated due to public anger over crime.
+At the time of his conviction, the Philippines had the death penalty, which was briefly reinstated due to public anger over crime.
 Demetriou indicated that she would've sentenced both Sanchez and his bodyguard to deaths were it not for the fact that the murders were committed barely six months before the law went into effect on December 31, 1993.

 Sanchez received (7) terms of reclusion perpetua (40 years per term) for the crime.
 On January 25, 1999, the Philippine Supreme Court affirmed the decision of the Regional Trial Court.
 On August 29, 1999, Sanchez was given a double life term by the Supreme Court for a different case (Murders of Nelson & Rickson Peñalosa in 1991).